 This introduces my approach to breath-play, and is designed to support natural, healthy “nasal” breathing.
 I also cover other subjects that are the foundation of both my Feldenkrais teaching and my Potent Voice teaching, including Tidal Flow, Breathing Into The Hara, and finishing with a brief introduction to Overtone chanting.

-I touch on the effect of extending the out-breath and listening to ourselves with attention and awareness – behaviour that is natural with any form of singing practice – as a way to shift ourselves into our naturally therapeutic parasympathetic rest-and-recuperate mode:
+I touch on the beneficial effects of extending the out-breath, and listening to the sounds we are making with attention and awareness, in the moment – behaviour that is a natural part of any form of singing practice – as a reliable way to shift ourselves into our naturally therapeutic parasympathetic rest-and-recuperate mode:

-In the second video I begin with a quick recap and then go into Seesaw Breathing – somewhat of a Feldenkrais Awareness Through Movement classic, and indeed this lesson is featured in Moshe’s early book of the same name, although, as I have been teaching it now for 31 years, if you have experienced this lesson taught by other Feldenkrais teachers you may well detect some of my personal handwriting in the mix…
+In the second video I begin with a quick recap and then go into Seesaw Breathing – a Feldenkrais Awareness Through Movement classic.
+This lesson is featured in Moshe’s early book of the same name, although, as I have been teaching it now for 31 years, if you have experienced this lesson taught by other Feldenkrais teachers you may well detect some of my own personal “handwriting” in the mix…

 As so much of my teaching practice is involved with voice and performance I have written several articles about breath-play already.
 I am listing some of them here…